 - Send a proposal

 This series focuses on works which integrate analysis of military operations and combat into wider social and cultural analysis, and which examine warfare as more than a European phenomenon.
-It covers the period from the early modern era and its 'military revolution' to the first half of the twentieth century.
+It covers the period from the early modern era and its 'military revolution' to the end of the twentieth century.

 - The 1641 Depositions and the Irish Rebellion